egg82/Raven-Game-Framework/README.md

 # Usage
 More examples available in the "Test" project
 ### Input (Keyboard, Mouse, DXInput)
+The input engine uses events and also stores states at the same time.
+This means you can have your input handling be either event-driven or update-driven.
+The choice is yours!
 ```CSharp
 ServiceLocator.ProvideService(typeof(InputEngine)); // Also available, NullInputEngine & LoggingInputEngine
 ...